galactic-plane/fedora-42-kde-vmware-setup/README.md

 - **Issues**: Report bugs and request features via GitHub Issues
 - **Documentation**: Check this README and inline script comments
 - **Community**: Join discussions in GitHub Discussions
+- **VMware-specific issues**: Check VMware Tools status and 3D acceleration

 ---

-**Made with ❤️ for the Fedora and Microsoft development community**
+**Made with ❤️ for the Fedora 42 KDE Plasma and Microsoft development community**